STAFF

 Sixth Grade

-My name is Carol Jackson, and I will be teaching sixth grade world history this year.
-History was by far my least favorite subject when I was in school, due in part to the fact that I never had an inspiring history teacher.
+My name is Carol Jackson, and I will be teaching sixth grade world history and science this year.
+I’ve taught history at Lincoln for many years, and this will be my first year teaching science.
+History was my least favorite subject when I was in school, due in part to the fact that I never had an inspiring history teacher.
 I promised myself that I was going to become the teacher I always wanted to have.
-I now find history to be fascinating!
-I have been teaching here at Lincoln since the first year the school opened and have developed my love of history by teaching history to fifth and sixth graders for many years.
 I’ve visited historical sites and attended many history-based teacher seminars.
 I love people, and I’ve come to realize that history is all about people and their stories, and that each one of us is a part of history.

 I feel very fortunate to have been able to travel extensively throughout the world, and I have a record of my travels written on my travel “log” in the classroom.
 I was also able to live in Canada, Israel, and Brazil.
 Becoming acquainted with other cultures has deepened my interest in the lives of people, both past and present, throughout the world.